Chickadee Farm – Organic Vegetable Seed Farm

 In exchange for our efforts to train and educate, we expect apprentices to be passionate about farming and dedicate themselves to working hard towards the farm’s success, learning as much as possible and contributing to creating a positive farm atmosphere.

 Skills Desired: As this is an advanced apprenticeship that becomes full employment, we give priority to applicants who have some farming experience though experience is not required.
-The most important qualifications are a passion for learning, a dedication to working hard, good social skills and a positive attitude.
+The most important qualifications are a passion for learning, a willingness to work hard, good social skills and a positive attitude.

-Meals: Apprentices live independently and generally cook for themselves.
+Meals: Apprentices live independently and cook for themselves.
 Farm produce and personal garden space is available.

 Stipend: Apprentices receive a living stipend in addition to housing, education and farm produce and are covered by workman's comp.
-Stipends start at $520/mo.
-Once they become part-time employees in mid-June, they earn $1040/mo and when they become full-employees at the end of August, they earn $2060/mo.
+Stipends start at $560/mo.
+Once they become half-time employees in June, they earn $1060/mo and when they become full-employees in August, they earn $2320/mo.

 Preferred method of Contact: email, text or phone